shubham1o1/html-css/92_CSS_GRID/README.md

 - ```fr``` unit of measure is going to be introduced, fr -> fractions.

 ### Two Dimensional Layouts
-- Flex is not capable of 2-D layouts, it is used for single row or column
+- Flex is not capable of 2-D layouts, it is used for single row or single column

 ![2D](notes-images/twod.png)

 - Flex - Used for Navbar

-### Spanning Rows and Columns with Grid:
+## Spanning Rows and Columns with Grid:
 ![spanning](notes-images/spanning.png)

 ### Grid VS Flex: